ranfysvalle02/webterminapi/README.md

 ---

-# Building an Interactive Web-Based Terminal with Node.js, WebSockets, and xterm.js
+# Building an Interactive Web-Based Terminal

 In the evolving landscape of web development, bridging the gap between backend command-line interfaces (CLI) and frontend web applications presents exciting opportunities.
 Whether you're aiming to provide remote terminal access, create web-based dashboards for your CLI tools, or design interactive tutorials, integrating a command-line interface with a web front-end can significantly enhance user experience and accessibility.
 In this post, we'll explore how to build an interactive web-based terminal using Node.js, WebSockets, and xterm.js—all encapsulated within a single `demo.js` file for simplicity.